pabloh/pathway/README.md

 end
 ```

-In the above example the operation will create nugget (whatever that is...).
-As you can see we are using the methods we mention before to indicate that we need a current user to be present `context: current_user` on initialization, a `call` method to be defined `process do ... end`, and the result value should be stored at the `:nugget` key.
+The example above the operation will produce a nugget (whatever that is...).

+As you can see in the code, we are using the previously mentioned methods to indicate we need a current user to be present on initialization: `context: current_user`, a `call` method (defined by `process do ... end`), and that the result value should be stored at the `:nugget` key (`result_at :nugget`).

 Lets delve into the `process` block: it defines three steps using the `step` method and `create_nugget` using `set`, as we said before, this last step will set the result key (`:nugget`) since the `to:` keyword argument is absent.

 Now, for each of the step methods:

-- `:authorize` doesn't needs the state so just ignores it, then checks if the current user is allowed to perform the operation and halts the execution by returning a `:forbidden` error type if is not, otherwise does nothing and the execution goes on.
+- `:authorize` doesn't need the state so just ignores it, then checks if the current user is allowed to perform the operation and halts the execution by returning a `:forbidden` error type if is not, otherwise does nothing and the execution goes on.
 - `:validate` gets the state, checks the validity of the `:input` value which as we said is just the `call` method input, returns an `error(...)` when there's a problem, and if the validation is correct it updates the state but saving the sanitized values in `:params`.
-Note that the return value is `state[:params]`, but is ignored like the last one, since this method is specified using `step`.
+Note that on success the return value is `state[:params]`, but is ignored like on `:authorize`, since this method was also specified using `step`.
 - `:create_nugget` first takes the `:params` attribute from the state (ignoring everything else), and calls `create` on the `Nugget` model with the sanitized params and the current user.
 The return value is saved to the result key (`:nugget` in this case) as the step is defined using `step` without `to:`.
 - `:notify` grabs the `:nugget` from the state, and simply emits a notification with it, it has no meaningful return value, so is ignored.

 This example basically touches all the essential concepts needed for defining an operation class.
-If you can grasp it you already have a good understanding on how to implement one.
-There are still some very important bits to cover (like testing), and we'll tackle that on later sections.
+If you can grasp it you've already a good understanding on how to implement one.
+There are still some very important bits to cover (like testing), and we'll tackle them on later sections.

-On a final note, you may be thinking that the code could be bit less verbose; also, shouldn't very common stuff like validation or authorization be simpler to use?; and maybe, why specify the result key?, it could be possible infer it from the surrounding code.
-We will address all these issues on the next section by using plugins, `pathway`'s extension mechanism.
+On a final note, you may be thinking the code could be bit less verbose; also, shouldn't very common stuff like validation or authorization be simpler to use?; and maybe, why specify the result key name?, it could be possible infer it from the surrounding code.
+We will address all those issues on the next section using plugins, `pathway`'s extension mechanism.

 ### Plugins

-Pathway can be extended by the use of plugins.
-They are very similar to the one found in [Roda](http://roda.jeremyevans.net/) or [Sequel](http://sequel.jeremyevans.net/).
-So if you are already familiar with any of those gems you shouldn't have any problem using `pathway`'s plugin system.
+Pathway operations can be extended with plugins.
+They are very similar as the ones found in [Roda](http://roda.jeremyevans.net/) or [Sequel](http://sequel.jeremyevans.net/).
+So if you are already familiar with any of those gems you shouldn't have any problem with `pathway`'s plugin system.

-In order to activate a plugin you must call the `plugin` method on the class:
+To activate a plugin just call the `plugin` method on the operation class:

 ```ruby
 class BaseOperation < Pathway::Operation
   plugin :foobar, qux: 'quz'
 end

 class SomeOperation < BaseOperation
   # The :foobar plugin will also be activated here